Covering Ampara & Trincomalee in Five Days

 Day 1

 So we were off on a Saturday at about 4.30 AM from Moratuwa and we were at Udawalawe around 7 AM.
-We had our home made breakfast at a peaceful location bordering Udawalawe National Park.
+We had our homemade breakfast at a peaceful location bordering Udawalawe National Park.

-Just before Thanamalwila Junction, we noticed a Kalu Board called “Veheragala Archaeological Site” and took a turn in to the road.
-We travelled quite a distance without any success and one elderly gentleman showed us a temple on a rock little away from the road.
+Just before Thanamalwila Junction, we noticed a Kalu Board called “Veheragala Archaeological Site” and took a turn into the road.
+We travelled quite a distance without any success and one elderly gentleman showed us a temple on a rock a little away from the road.
 We could see the site and figured we would take about 1 hour for the detour with the kids and decided to visit the temple on another day due to timing restrictions.

-We came back to the main road and a friend at Monaragala recommended us of a nice eating place near the famous Biso Pokuna called Siyambala Sevana for lunch
+We came back to the main road and a friend at Monaragala recommended of a nice eating place near the famous Biso Pokuna called Siyambala Sevana for lunch

 Day 2

-Unfortunately we were unable to locate the Hinguremada Archaeological site which is supposed to be on this route.
+Unfortunately, we were unable to locate the Hinguremada Archaeological site which is supposed to be on this route.

 Around 4 PM we took off the Buddhangala Rajamaha Viharaya.
-The temple is known to enshrine the relics of Sariputta and Mogalana maha theros.
+The temple is known to enshrine the relics of Sariputta and Mogalana maha Theros.
 Compared to what this temple was in 2009, this temple too seems to be getting more and more commercialised.

 Day 3

 Click, click, click and we were off again.
-We stopped at the Kathiraveli Prehistoric Burial Grounds & Archaeological Site to find that it has been turned in to a Tourist Park.
+We stopped at the Kathiraveli Prehistoric Burial Grounds & Archaeological Site to find that it has been turned into a Tourist Park.

-Its still not opened and gates were locked.
+It’s still not opened and gates were locked.

-The priest, Rev Dr Devananda thero is a tough character fighting a lone battle with the Tamil political parties in the east.
+The priest, Rev Dr Devananda Thero is a tough character fighting a lone battle with the Tamil political parties in the east.
 He is a medical doctor who had taken up robes at the later stage of his life.
-Without a single Buddhist in area, he stated that he doesn’t even stay the night at the temple due the threats to his life.
+Without a single Buddhist in the area, he stated that he doesn’t even stay the night at the temple due to the threats to his life.
 ‘Is that why I see cops at the entrance?’
 I asked.
 “They not here to protect me but to protect the Kovil.
-The kovil owners has put a case against me stating that I have burned their kovil, and the case is still going on” he said.
+The kovil owners have put a case against me stating that I have burned their kovil, and the case is still going on” he said.
 His final words before departing was “මේවා අපි බලාගත්තේ නැතිනම් කවුරු බලාගනීවිද මහත්තයෝ”

 Day 4

 We planned to go further up for day 4.
 First stop was Girihandu Seya at Thiriyaya.
 Driving along the Pulmode Road, there are 2 routes to access Girihandu Seya.
-One route is from Kuchchaweli, or else you could travel further upto Thiriyaya and then take the turn towards Girihandu Seya.
-The road from Kuchchaweli is not carpeted but that is off set by the surrounding natural setting.
+One route is from Kuchchaweli, or else you could travel further up to Thiriyaya and then take the turn towards Girihandu Seya.
+The road from Kuchchaweli is not carpeted but that is offset by the surrounding natural setting.
 Considering the drive, this is by far the most picturesque route.

 Girihandu Seya lies on a hillock.
-300 steps will take you the main Watadege site.
-The walls of the Watadage is well preserved and you can observe the pillars which held roof lying all around the temple grounds.
+300 steps will take you to the main Watadege site.
+The walls of the Watadage is well preserved and you can observe the pillars which held the roof lying all around the temple grounds.
 This is considered the first ever stupa built in the world and enshrines the hair relics of Buddha.

 Our next plan was to find the Divulwewa Samadhi statues which were almost identical to the Samadhi statue at Anuradhapura.

 The location I had identified as this archaeological site was found to be wrong and the villagers didn’t know of such a site in the vicinity.
-With mobile data signals being almost non existent to do any research we gave up the idea and left the area with the next destination being the Thiriyaya Girihandu Seya
+With mobile data signals being almost non-existent to do any research we gave up the idea and left the area with the next destination being the Thiriyaya Girihandu Seya

 It was 12.20 when we left this site and arrived at the Girihandu Seya around 12.45.
 We climbed and enjoyed the view for about ½ hour but it was blazing hot at the top.

-To the right of the stupa house lies steps going down to a different level of the hillock where you will find ruins of number of buildings which has been used by the monks.
+To the right of the stupa house lies steps going down to a different level of the hillock where you will find ruins of a number of buildings which has been used by the monks.

 After Girihandu Seya we took the road to Thiriyaya and drove further up to Kokilai Lagoon which is a declared bird sanctuary.
-We ended up in a fisheries harbour and the lagoon turned out to be an birds paradise.
+We ended up in a fisheries harbour and the lagoon turned out to be an bird’s paradise.
 We walked along the edge of the lagoon a bit enjoying the flocks of birds and the eagles surrounding them.

 This was the last stop for the day and we returned to our hotel around 4 PM to have a sea bath in front of it.